Hospital Particular Alvor00h10m

 Dr. Hugo de Mendonça Café also holds the Transoesophageal Echocardiography Certification by the European Society of Cardiovascular Imaging.

 Cardiopulmonary Technician Marta Leitão has a degree in Cardiopulmonology with specialization in Echocardiography.
 She has been a LAC FOCUS-University of Algarve Monitor since 2018 and Technical Director of the HPA Gambelas Echocardiography Laboratory.

-The Echocardiography Laboratory of the Hospital Particular do Algarve – Gambelas, follows the standards and references of the British Society of Echocardiography and the European Society of Cardiovascular Imaging
+The Echocardiography Laboratory of the Hospital Particular do Algarve – Gambelas, follows the standards and references of the European Society of Cardiovascular Imaging

 This is a test that uses ultrasound to get real-time images of the heart and the largest blood vessels.
 The request is related with the medical evaluation you were previously subjected to.

 It allows the evaluation of morphological and functional changes in the cardiac chambers, valves, vessels and structures close to the heart when the heart is at rest (the complete examination involves 2D and Doppler techniques and possibly "M-Mode").
 If it is considered necessary and technically possible (it is not always), an analysis with Strain technology (assessment of myocardial deformity) will be performed.